-Jamar R. Brown is an associate in the Litigation group at Rosenberg Martin Greenberg, LLP.
+Jamar R. Brown is a partner in the Litigation group at Rosenberg Martin Greenberg, LLP.
 Jamar’s practice focuses on commercial litigation, where he represents clients, including businesses, investors, and property owners, in various commercial, real estate, and contractual disputes in federal and state courts.
 Prior to joining Rosenberg Martin Greenberg, Jamar most recently served as an Assistant State’s Attorney for Baltimore City since 2012, where he represented the state of Maryland in the prosecution of violent crimes, felony firearms violations, and cases involving designated violent repeat offenders.
 He is a former law clerk to the Honorable Marcella A. Holland of the Circuit Court for Baltimore City.

 Jamar is a graduate of the University of Maryland Carey School of Law, where he competed throughout the country as a member of the National Trial Team.
 Upon graduation, Jamar was inducted into the Order of Barristers, a national recognition for excellence in written and oral advocacy.
 He received his B.A. from Emory University.